 Engagements are a wonderful occasion and though there is stress and anxiety leading up to that event, it is a wonderful moment when they say the words ‘I will marry you.’
-One of the most stressful moments leading up to the actual proposal is finding and deciding upon the right engagement ring.
+One of the most stressful moments leading up to the actual proposal is finding and deciding upon the right engagement diamond ring.
 Thankfully there are some steps you can take to significantly reduce the stress of finding the perfect diamond ring for your perfect someone.
 We are going to go over them here:

 Choose Your Favorite Diamond Shapes